aortiza/Notes/README.md

 # Notes

-Notes of diverse data analysis processes.
+This is a repository of seveal notepads usefull for data analysis of different types of colloidal experiments.